--checksum-type does not affect the checksum used in primary.xml

-#3 Updated by bcourt over 5 years ago
+#3 Updated by bcourt almost 6 years ago

 This behavior is by design.
 A documentation update would probably be good however the current user guide doesn't elaborate on the --checksum-type option much at all.
 We do not currently recalculate the checksums for individual content units. the --checksum-type parameter is only for the metadata files that are generated as part of the repo publish.